DEFY Wrestling: History

 There is a significant history of professional wrestling in the Pacific Northwest; Between 1925 and 1992 the region was primarily serviced by the well-regarded Pacific Northwest Wrestling (PNW) promotion (also known as Portland Wrestling).
 However, following the death of the wrestling territory system and the rise of the World Wrestling Federation, PNW fell too by the wayside.
 Further reinforcing this withering of regional professional wrestling were several regulations introduced to Washington by the Washington State Department of Licensing, which made the cost of producing a professional wrestling event highly prohibitive for smaller organizations.
 For example, until 2017 the Department of Licensing required all professional wrestling promoters to pay them 6% of the gross income made from any event as well as $1 for every ticket sold at the show.
 Promoters were also required to obtain a license for every performer featured on the show.

 In 2017, following many years of lobbying by Farmer and Perry as well as other members of the professional wrestling community, these requirements were scrapped and Farmer and Perry launched DEFY Wrestling to take advantage of the new era.
 DEFY would make use of Perry's professional background in marketing and Farmer's background as a professional wrestling historian.
 The very first DEFY show was headlined by Swerve Strickland challenging Cody Rhodes for the then-active GFW NEX*GEN Championship.
 Subsequent shows would feature Strickland, Darby Allin and Nick Wayne prominently, as well as female talent such as Vert Vixen and British Columbia's Nicole Matthews.

 As of 2024, almost all of DEFY's events in Seattle have taken place in the historic Washington Hall, which has a capacity of 500 to 800 people depending on the setup.

 On 9 February 2024, it was announced that DEFY Wrestling would "merge" with Progress Wrestling, an independent promotion based in London, England.
 It was created to bring a "global presence" to both brands and aid further expansion plans.

+On 26 May 2026, it was announced that both DEFY Wrestling and Progress Wrestling were purchased by Damian Mackle and Nicola Glencross.
+Three months later, the founders bought DEFY back.